stevoDEEBO/whiskypicker-cli-app/notes.md

     Shows numbered list of A-Z brands of selected country Last item in list: Return to previous list

-    Which whisky brand would you like more info on?
+    Which whisky would you like more info on?
-    User types number of selected brand
+    User types number of selected whisky

-    List brand info:
-      Brand name
-      Country of origin
-      Region (if Scotch)
-      Shows numbered list with whiskies from brand's collection Last item in list: Return to previous list

-      Any of these catch your eye?
-      Last item in list: Return to previous list

-      User types number for specific whisky

       Whisky info:
         Name